-We are a leading wealth management service provider focusing on distributing wealth management products to the high net worth population in China.
-We are also equipped with asset management services capability, managing our own fund of funds and real estate fund products.
-We believe our asset management business complements our wealth management business and enables us to provide customized solutions to our clients.
+We are a leading wealth management service provider with a focus on global wealth investment and asset allocation services for high net worth individuals and enterprises in China.
+We offer a broad range of wealth management and asset management services, managing our own fund of funds and real estate fund products, as well as internet finance services.
+We believe our wealth management, asset management and internet finance businesses complement each other and enable us to provide customized solutions to our clients.

-We primarily distribute OTC wealth management products that are originated mainly in China, including primarily fixed income products, private equity fund products, private securities investment fund products and insurance products.
-We also raise and manage asset management products, such as fund of funds products and real estate fund products.
-With 569 relationship managers in our 57 branch offices, our coverage network encompasses China's most economically developed regions where high net worth population is concentrated, including the Yangtze River Delta, the Pearl River Delta, the Bohai Rim and other regions.
-Since our inception in 2005, we have distributed over RMB117.0 billion (US\$18.3 billion) worth of wealth management products in aggregate.
-The number of our registered clients, which include (i) registered individual clients, (ii) registered enterprise clients and (iii) wholesale clients which have entered into cooperation agreements with us, has grown to 53,501 as of December 31, 2013.
-From the fourth quarter of 2013, we have also started distributing high-end insurance products and offering small short-term loans as services to our existing clients, although these have not generated significant revenues to date.
+We primarily distribute OTC wealth and OTC asset management products that are originated mainly in China.
+The wealth management products and asset management products we distribute include fixed income products, private equity fund products, private securities investment fund products and high-end insurance products.
+As part of our asset management business, we raise and manage asset management products, primarily including fund of funds products and real estate fund products.
+More recently, we also offer internet finance solutions to white-collar professionals and high net worth individuals.
+With 779 relationship managers in our 94 branch offices as of December 31, 2014, our coverage network encompasses China's most economically developed regions where high net worth population is concentrated, including the Yangtze River Delta, the Pearl River Delta, the Bohai Rim and other regions.
+Since our inception in 2005, the aggregate transaction value of the products distributed by us through our wealth management business amounted to RMB180.4 billion (US\$28.6 billion).
+The number of our registered clients, which include (i) registered high net worth individuals, (ii) registered enterprise clients and (iii) wholesale clients which have entered into cooperation agreements with us, has grown to 70,557 as of December 31, 2014.
+From the fourth quarter of 2013, we started distributing high-end insurance products and offering small short-term loans as services to our existing clients, and in the second quarter of 2014, we began offering more internet finance services, including private banking services for white-collar professionals, online peer-to-peer lending for high net worth individuals, and online payment and product information systems.

-We generate revenues primarily from (i) one-time commissions paid by product providers or underlying corporate borrowers, based on the value of the wealth management products purchased by our clients; (ii) recurring service fees paid by providers of certain types of products, based on the value of such products purchased by our clients or the net asset value of the portfolio underlying the products purchased by our clients; and (iii) other service fees, primarily including (a) upfront subscription fees, management fees and exit fees, paid by fund companies for distributing of mutual fund products, (b) carried interest revenues from some private equity funds previously distributed by us and funds raised and managed by us and (c) interest payment from small short-term loans.
+We derive revenues from three business segments: wealth management, asset management and internet finance.
+We generate revenues primarily from (i) one-time commissions derived from wealth management products, paid by product providers or underlying corporate borrowers, based on the value of the wealth management products purchased by our clients; (ii) recurring service fees paid by providers of certain types of wealth and asset management products, based on the value of the portfolio underlying the products purchased by our clients; and (iii) other service fees, primarily including (a) upfront subscription fees, management fees and exit fees, paid by fund companies for distributing of mutual fund products that are part of our wealth management business; (b) performance-based interest revenues from some funds, including private equity funds and real estate funds, previously distributed by us and funds raised and managed by us as part of our asset management business; and (c) revenues generated by our internet finance services.